-Today our friend, Lindsey Smith, Theological Coordinator at Proverbs 31 Ministries, shares her story about why she made the switch from shopping “fast-fashion” to shopping fair trade and ethical brands.
+Lindsey Smith, of Knight Eady and formerly Theological Coordinator at Proverbs 31 Ministries, shares her story about why she made the switch from shopping “fast-fashion” to shopping fair trade and ethical brands.

 Lindsey is passionate about honoring the Lord through her purchases.
 Since we all bear Christ’s image, we have the opportunity to mirror Him.
 Lindsey shares,

 “We are all made in His image.
 And the things that I was doing, while they were good for my pocket-book, they weren’t good in the way that I was allowing negative things to happen to other people who are image-bearers of Christ as well.
 In a way, I was treating people like a commodity.
 It’s hard to say, but I wasn’t thinking about the person behind the sewing machine or the person that was actually making the products.”

 When we choose to think about these individuals and act accordingly, we are able to honor God and mirror Jesus in a way that can be seen by all.

 Lindsey recognized that “there is a problem with fast-fashion.”
 Cheap labor and dangerous working conditions are behind fast-fashion.
 In contrast, ethically made products are the currency of fair trade and people are at the heart.
 The artisans who make fair trade items work for a fair wage in healthy, thriving environments.
 Lindsey shares, “When I dress in clothes that have been made by people in factories that are well-taken care of, I feel like I’m contributing to the common good.”